iHoudi/Pynance/README.md

 4. Current issues or bugs -
   Issues-
-    a.
-There is no validation that the file supplied is the one expected.
+    1. There is no validation that the file supplied is the one expected.
      1. I will be adding this in the next update.
-    b.
-It doesn't always handle incorrect inputs nicely.
+    2. It doesn't always handle incorrect inputs nicely.
      1. I will be adding 'try'...' except' for these cases